Andreater/NeuroPGx/README.md

 Sample2 |CYP2D6 |rs1065852 |
 Sample2 |CYP3A5 |rs10264272|

 Please note that we used only one SNP for each Gene to simplify the provided example.
-You can find a complete list of examples in the xxx folder.
+You can find a complete list of examples in the [samples](NeuroPGx/data/samples/) folder.

 ## License